OMIC Training Center – capital improvements

-During May 2020 the crew began steel erection.
+During May, the crew began steel erection.
 This included all the structural steel supports and the metal roof decking.
-Much of the overhead MEP (Mechanical, Electrical and Plumbing) began and will continue through June.
+Much of the overhead mechanical, electrical, and plumbing began and will continue through June.
 The construction crews continued to maintain practices at the site to ensure the health and safety of their workers due to COVID-19.

-During March 2020 the crews worked on forming and pouring the first layer of tilt panels on the new concrete building pad.
-The construction crew revised its processes and practices at the site to ensure the health and safety of their workers due to COVID-19.
+During March, the crews worked on forming and pouring the first layer of tilt panels on the new concrete building pad.
+The construction crew revised its processes and practices at the site to ensure the health and safety of its workers due to COVID-19.

 March – April 2020